evodify/genotype-files-manipulations/README.md

 ##
 [addGOannotation-to-gff3.py](addGOannotation-to-gff3.py) adds GO annotation to the gff3 file.

+[annotate_genes_withSlidingWindowsStats.py](annotate_genes_withSlidingWindowsStats.py) annotates genes from a sliding windows analysis with the stats per gene.

 [assessNs_in_callsTab.py](assessNs_in_callsTab.py) calculates missing data (Ns) per position/sample and visualizes the results.

 [calculateNsPerWindow.py](calculateNsPerWindow.py) calculates number of positions with missing data (Ns) using the sliding window approach.